 - and this involves values of x we could have seen but didn't.
 The LP insists we take account only of the values of x we did see.

-A full-length account of the LP, arguing persuasively for Bayesian statistics, is given by

-BERGER, J. O. & WOLPERT, R. L. (1988): The Likelihood Principle (2nd ed.), Institute of Mathematical Statistics.
+For a full-length (pro-Bayesian) account of the LP, see BERGER, J. O. & WOLPERT, R. L. (1988): The Likelihood Principle (2nd ed.), Institute of Mathematical Statistics.

 Disadvantages of the Bayesian paradigm.